ImageMagick/Usage-Markdown/canvas/index.md

 Note in the second image how ripples seem to first come out from one point, then later they start back going into the same point, though they never just simply reverse direction.
 A better multi-cycled flux cycle generator should remove this slight weirdness by removing the 'negative' effect in the flux underlying flux animation.

-    *FUTURE: Use of Rippled Random Images for Dispersion Mapped Distortions*.
+> *FUTURE: Use of Rippled Random Images for Dispersion Mapped Distortions.*

 ------------------------------------------------------------------------